Hganavak/archive/_workshops/latex.md

 </p>
 </div>

 ## The UoA Thesis Template

 This produces a thesis template compatible with the School of Graduate Studies style guide (2016).

 You can <a href="https://www.coursebuilder.cad.auckland.ac.nz/flexiblelearning/doctoral-skills-programme-hub/5_5_4.html" target="_blank">download it here.

-The download includes quite a lot of files, including a rather hefty documentation PDF which explains how to install and use it on different operating systems, as well as just a general Latex tutorial.
+The download includes quite a lot of files, including a rather hefty documentation PDF which explains how to install and use the template on different operating systems, and even includes a basic Latex tutorial.

 Unless your department actually **requires** you to use this, you don't **have to**.
 However, even if you aren't required to use it, you might find that you like the look of the document it generates.

----
+### Using the Template in Overleaf

+Once you've downloaded the `.zip` file, extract its contents somewhere that you can find again.

-In order to use the template `class`, we first need to upload a file, `aucklandthesis.cls`, to the base folder of our project.
+In order to use the template we need to use a Latex `class` file.
+In the folder you just extracted, within the `aucklandthesis` sub-folder, you will find a file named `aucklandthesis.cls`.
+Upload this file to the base folder of our Overleaf project.

+1. To tell Latex that we want to use this `.cls` file, all we have to do is change the `\documentclass{}` to `aucklandthesis`.
-There are a couple of changes we have to make to our `main.tex`, as well as *3* new commands to include which are used to format the thesis title page.
-These are noted in the comments (`%`) below:
+2. The template also defines **3 new commands** `\degreesought{}`, `\degreediscipline{}`, and `\degreecompletionyear{}` which are used to format the thesis title page.
+3. I also recommend changing the `\bibliographystyle{}` as the template out of the box doesn't play so well with the `acm` style (it requires a little more fiddling, check out the template documentation if you're interested).

+These changes are noted by the comments (`%`) below:

 ```tex
 \documentclass{aucklandthesis} % <- The new documentclass